 This meal would hardly catch anybody attention, but it is a local specialty in Trinidad.
 It actually is a pot roast chicken, slowly cooked to perfection in a thick sauce with tomatoes and onions, giving it a sweet yet spicy flavour.

-It is not common to eat beef in Cuba.
-The most famous traditional dish that contains beef is ropa vieja (literally translated it means “old stuff”).
-It is a stew with beef chunks slowly cooked till they shred, together with tomatoes and onions.
+Ropa Vieja means old clothes but this Cuban food is a stew with beef chunks slowly cooked till they shred, together with tomatoes and onions.

 A pork chop is filled with ham and cheese, then passed in beaten eggs and breadcrumbs and fried.
 The result is a heavy perfection.